MoMI-G/MoMI-G/README.md

 ![overall](public/images/overall.png)

-Manual screening for all SVs is time-consuming so that SVs should be filtered by certain criteria for manual screening.
+Manual screening for SV candidates is still important because of high false positive rate of SV calling, but it is time-consuming so that SVs should be filtered by certain criteria for manual screening.
 There are two view components to select SVs from candidates.
 The first view components is Circos, which aligns chromosomes as a circular layout.
 Thick arcs are chromosomes, and a line connecting to thick arcs indicates a SV.
 Because Circos enables us to choose and rotate chromosomes, we can focus on the subset of chromosomes.
 Circos is a suitable for visualizing the distribution of SVs and inter-chromosomal variations as lines.
 Second, Feature Table shows chromosome names, coordinates, and strand, enabling us to select SVs.
 We can sort and filter Feature Table by SV type, coordinates, or gene name.
 We can select a SV from both components.

 ### Interval Card Deck